mabdelatty1987/vmm-v3-script/Lab/cn2/lab_exercise/lab1/README.md

 ## Configuring kubemanager

-On CN2, to automatically assign ExternalIP to services, label service.contrail.juniper.net/externalNetwork with tag default-external needed to be configured on kubemanager.
+On CN2, to automatically assign ExternalIP to services, label service.contrail.juniper.net/externalNetwork needed to be configured on kubemanager.
 By default this is not configured on kubemanager

 To modify the kubemanager, do the following steps